Gradiant/witdom-core-broker/README.md

 CLOUDIFY_PORT=80                            # Port of Cloudify (only for module 'cloudify_provider_connector')
 RETRIES=8                                   # Number of retries to do when there is a network error when communicating with other components
-PO_ID=po                                    # ID of the PO defined in the cloud orchestrator PO_BASEPATH=/v1                             # Basepath of the PO URK LOGGING_LEVEL=silly                         # Logging level (error|warn|info|verbose|debug|silly)
+PO_ID=po                                    # ID of the PO defined in the cloud orchestrator PO_CN=po                                    # Common Name expected to be received in the client certificate of the PO PO_BASEPATH=/v1                             # Basepath of the PO URK LOGGING_LEVEL=silly                         # Logging level (error|warn|info|verbose|debug|silly)
 ```